BenedictIrwin/OSM/README.md

 Ben Irwin works at Optibrium Ltd.
 Tom Whitehead works at Intellegens Ltd.

-As a first step we will attempt to fill in the data matrix using some deep learning methods and provide this to the community.
+We will attempt to fill in the data matrix using some deep learning methods and provide this to the community.
-The next step will likely be trying to construct a binary that can recieve SMILES strings and give predictions.

 We will attempt to use the Alchemite method as described in this publication:
 Imputation of Assay Bioactivity Data Using Deep Learning